openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 Add a Post
 ================================

-To make sure that other students and the course team can find and respond to your post, determine the type for your post: either question or discussion.
+To make sure that other learners and the course team can find and respond to your post, determine the type for your post: either question or discussion.

 Add a Post to a Content-Specific Discussion Topic
 **************************************************

 #.
-Click **Courseware**.
+Select **Courseware**.

 #.
 Open the part of the course that includes the discussion topic that you want
    to add to.

 #.
-To read what others have already contributed to the conversation, click
+To read what others have already contributed to the conversation, select
    **Show Discussion**.

    You can scroll through the posts that have already been added: the title and the first sentence or two of each post appear.
-To read an entire post, view the responses to it, and see any comments, click **Expand discussion**.
+To read an entire post, view the responses to it, and see any comments, select **Expand discussion**.

-4. To add a post, click **New Post**.
+4. To add a post, select **New Post**.

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_content_specific_post.png
-  :alt: Adding a post about specific course content
+  :alt: Adding a post about specific course content.

-5. Select the type of post: click **Question** or **Discussion**.
+5. Select the type of post: select **Question** or **Discussion**.

 #.
 Enter a short, descriptive identifier for your post in the **Title** field.
    The title is the part of your post that others see when they are browsing on